mkohler/cython_swig/README.rst

 .. class:: handout

     We add this line to our SWIG interface file.
-Again this is a copy and paste of the C header file.
+Again this is identical to the C header file.

 demo of SWIG's get_version()
 ============================